Hishamulhakeem/Smart-attendance-system/README.md

 # 🎓 Smart Attendance System Using Face Recognition

-This project automates the process of student attendance using classroom images captured from CCTV or any high-resolution camera.
-The system detects and recognizes faces using deep learning and marks attendance in both CSV and JSON formats.
-If a student is absent, the system can optionally send a WhatsApp message to their parent.
+This is a smart and efficient system to automatically mark student attendance by analyzing a classroom photo — typically captured from a CCTV camera or even a decent smartphone camera.
+The system identifies student faces, matches them with the dataset, and marks them as present or absent.
+It also generates detailed reports and can notify parents via WhatsApp if their child is absent.

 ---